frankframework/frank-manual/docs/source/testing/ladybug/reference/reference.rst

    * Below this, another execution of this adapter.
    * Further down, an execution of "Sender QuerySender".
 This row reflects that you executed query "delete from message".

-   You have verified that you executed both test scripts two times after deleting all stored messages.
+   You have verified that you executed both test reports two times after deleting all stored messages.
 #.
 For both rows of "adapterGetIngestedMessage", select the node shown below.
 After selecting the node, look at the input message, something like ``<uuid>1921681780121591783348250481958</uuid>``.
 Check that the input message is different for the two rows you consider.

    .. image:: tabDebugSelectInputNode.jpg